rIftimie/project-c/README.md

 # ThinkBro 🧠

-> Your personal AI trainer that learns from thousands of hours of fitness content, remembers what matters, and answers your questions — grounded in real transcripts, quotes, and wisdom.
+> Your personal AI trainer that learns from thousands of hours of content, remembers what matters, and answers your questions — grounded in real transcripts, quotes, and wisdom.

 From *Sam Sulek's mindset* to *Huberman's protocols* to your coach's advice — ThinkBro **retrieves** what's relevant and **responds** like a knowledgeable personal trainer who's watched it all.